-Membership: Nine to eleven faculty (two elected from each College, one of whom must be tenured, and one elected from the Library); Ex Officio: Provost; and Director of Academic Advising/First Year Experience (representing University College); Ex-Officio non-voting: Dean, University College and Director of the Core Curriculum.
+Membership: Fourteen to fifteen faculty (one or two elected representatives from the HTC Honors College; two elected representatives from each remaining College, one of whom must be tenured; one elected representative from the Library); Ex Officio: Provost's Office representative, and Director of University Advising; Ex Officio (non-voting): Dean of HTC Honors College, and Director of the Core Curriculum.

 Purpose: This committee oversees and makes recommendations regarding all aspects of the core curriculum, including implementation, modification, and assessment.
 The committee's recommendations regarding modifications to core curriculum requirements are forwarded to the Academic Affairs Committee for approval prior to requesting senate action.
 The committee reviews and makes recommendations on all student petitions regarding the core curriculum.
 The director of the Core Curriculum is responsible, in conjunction with the Office of Institutional Research and the Core Curriculum Committee, for ensuring effective ongoing development, implementation, and assessment of the Core Curriculum.
-The director of the Core Curriculum recommendations to the University-wide Assessment Committee.
+The director of the Core Curriculum reports this data and Core Curriculum recommendations to the University-wide Assessment Committee.